 11. Late payments are the norm

-If you are left with no available resources after working overtime, taking on an extra gig, and robbing Peter to pay Paul, the due date may simply pass you by.
+If you are left with no available resources after working overtime or taking on an extra gig, the due date may simply pass you by.
 And the sad part about late payments is that not only do they affect your credit, but it can be difficult to get caught up once you are behind.

 Are you stuck in this rut?
 Check out these posts: